 These can come in the form of spikes that you insert into the ground.
 Press the spike into the ground and it releases vibrations and ultrasound waves that irritate the moles.
 There is a chance that the mole can get used to this and return.

-The spikes come in two forms: battery powered and solar powered.
-The battery powered spikes can be placed anywhere in the yard but the batteries will have to be changed as needed.
-The solar powered spikes have to be placed in direct sunlight for solar charging.
+The spikes come in two forms: battery-powered and solar-powered.
+The battery-powered spikes can be placed anywhere in the yard but the batteries will have to be changed as needed.
+The solar-powered spikes have to be placed in direct sunlight for solar charging.

 - Sweeney’s 9012 Mole and Gopher Sonic Spikes

-The most efficient and humane way to rid moles is to trap them.
+The most efficient and humane way to rid of moles is to trap them.
 You will need to check your state’s laws to be sure that trapping is allowed or if permits are needed to trap moles.

 Mole traps will need to be moved daily to be sure that they are effective, as the moles are constantly on the move.
-Moles are active underground year round but they are more active and easily trapped in the early fall and early spring.
+Moles are active underground year-round but they are more active and easily trapped in the early fall and early spring.

-There are above ground and underground traps.
+There are above-ground and underground traps.
 The underground traps are pushed into the ground along the main tunnels and when the mole hits them the trap goes off and kills the mole instantly, no suffering occurs.
 There are several traps to choose from so you are sure to find one that works for you and rids those pesky moles.